RV Cefas Endeavour 18/15

 6. Record litter caught in the trawl in support of Defra projects.

-7. Retain all dead species of shad and lamprey for study by Cefas scientists.
+7. Retain all dead specimens of shad (Alosa spp.) and lamprey (Lampetra fluviatilis) for study by Cefas scientists.

-10. To retain empty skate and ray egg cases with corresponding positional information for subsequent identification by the Shark Trust.
+9. To retain empty skate egg cases with corresponding positional information for the Shark Trust.

-15. Obtain jellyfish samples from the North Sea to allow baseline isotopic signature to be determined in order to compare these with the isotopic signatures of higher trophic level species.
-Using these icescape maps it should be possible to geolocate different commercially important and ecologically important species to their feeding origins within UK waters.
+14. Obtain jellyfish samples from the North Sea to allow baseline isotopic signature to be determined in order to compare these with the isotopic signatures of higher trophic level species.
+Using these isotope maps it should be possible to geolocate different commercially important and ecologically important species to their feeding origins within UK waters.

 |Chief scientist||James Robert Ellis (Centre for Environment, Fisheries and Aquaculture Science Lowestoft Laboratory), Sophy McCully Phillips (Centre for Environment, Fisheries and Aquaculture Science Lowestoft Laboratory)|

 |Coordinating body||International Council for the Exploration of the Sea (ICES)|

 |24 Water bottle hydrocast|